HTML Client Screens for LightSwitch Apps

-For more information, see How to: Filter Data in an HTML Client for a LightSwitch App.
+For more information, see How to: Filter Data.

 You can add other kinds of data to a screen.
 For example, in a screen that displays customers, you can add a data grid that shows a list of orders.
 For more information, see How to: Add Data to a Screen.

 In an HTML client, only one screen is active at any time.
 You can specify how the user opens one screen from another and what happens when a screen becomes inactive.

 For more information, see How to: Control Navigation.

 You can add code to partial methods that LightSwitch calls so that, when certain events occur at run time, the screen is modified appropriately.
 For example, you can add code that hides the name of a company that wants to remain anonymous to the users of your application.
 This code would examine the company names of customers and, when it finds a match, would set the